Looking for a male flowerhorn that is a proven reproducer. Tyrone

 Size of fish - inches: 4.0 inches (10.16 cm) - Average size is 4" (10.16 cm), but they have been reported to reach up to 10" (25 cm).

-Black Moor Goldfish are some of the hardier species of goldfish.
+Black Moor Goldfish are among the hardier species of goldfish.
 They are very undemanding of water quality and temperature.
-They can do well in a goldfish aquarium, or even a pond as long as the environment is safe and their tank mates are not competitive.
+They can do well in a goldfish aquarium or a pond as long as the environment is safe and their tankmates are not competitive.

-Many people will keep goldfish in an aquarium with no heater or filtration, but for the best success provide them the same filtration, especially biological filtration, that other aquarium residents enjoy.
-Be careful when netting these fish, as their eyes are easily damaged.
-When it comes to feeding, they will not thrive well with fast competitive tank mates.
+Many people will keep goldfish in an aquarium with no heater or filtration, but they do best when provided with the same filtration, especially biological filtration, that other aquarium residents enjoy.
+Extra care must be taken when netting these fish as their eyes are easily damaged.
+Because they are not fast or efficient feeders, they should not be kept with highly competitive tankmates.

 Aquarium Hardiness: Very Hardy

 Since they are omnivorous, the Black Moor Goldfish will generally eat all kinds of fresh, frozen, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen), blood worms, Daphnia, or tubifex worms as a treat.
-It is usually better to feed freeze-dried foods as opposed to live foods to avoid parasites and bacterial infections that could be present in live foods.
-Due to the protruding eyes they have poor vision and a harder time seeing their food, so need extra time to feed.
+Freeze-dried foods are usually preferred to avoid the parasites and bacterial infections that could be present in live foods.
+The Black Moors' protruding eyes give them poor vision, so they need extra time to feed.